zloomas/davis-career-viz/README.md

 The next project was to develop a citation network with one degree of separation from Mark's papers.
 I effectively took step forward (who cited those papers) and one step backwards (who did those papers cite) in citations.
 WOS makes this relatively simple and this is a small enough sample (N=47) that I just did this manually by clicking through each record from the initial search.
 From each record, I exported the results of the "Times Cited" and "Cited References" links, selecting all records and just "Author, Title, Source" content.

 The filename of each export follows this naming convention: id_type_savedrecs.txt.
 The id is the WOS ID of the original paper in seed_paper_network_nodes.tsv, and type is either "tc" or "cr" to indicate that it is the results of the "Times Cited" or "Cited References" export, respectively.
-These files can be found:
+These files should be organized as:

 ```bash
 davis-career-viz